Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 36. [Acute Liver Failure](#acute-liver-failure)
 37. [Hyperthermia](#hyperthermia)

-## Criminal or Otherwise Emergencies Where Seconds/Minutes Matter# Table of Contents
+## Situations in which Criminal or Otherwise Emergencies Where Seconds/Minutes Matter warrent the use of the TDFREL:

 - [Situations Requiring Immediate Response](#situations-requiring-immediate-response)
   - [Terrorist Attacks](#terrorist-attacks)